SAP-archive/teched2021-DAT160/exercises/ex3/README.md

 # Exercise 3 - Build an analytical View in SAP Data Warehouse Cloud and use SAP Analytics Cloud for Consumption Purposes

-In this exercise, we will make use of the consolidated, local (relational) SAP Data Warehouse Cloud table (cf. [Exercise 2](../ex2/README.md)) to finally build an analytical view on top.
+In this exercise, we will make use of the consolidated, local (relational) SAP Data Warehouse Cloud table (cf. [Exercise 2](../ex2/README.md)) to finally build an analytical view on top containing the considered KPIs Sun Duration as well Percipitation Height.
 This view itself can then be consumed using SAP Analytics Cloud going forward.

 ## Exercise 3.1 - Build an analytical View in SAP Data Warehouse Cloud